SharpieRalph/COMP3005_v2/README.md

 Prerequisites
-Before you begin, ensure you have Node.js installed on your machine.
-You can verify this by running node -v in your terminal which should display the version of Node.js installed.
+Before you begin, ensure you have Node.js installed on your machine. and you should also have express downloaded.

 npm install